 Canning, dedicated freezer, etc.

-Set up a solar harvesting system, which includes panels, converters/inverters, storage, and ways to get the electricity to your freezer, phone, etc.
+Set up a solar harvesting system, which includes panels, converters/inverters, storage, and ways to get the electricity to your freezer, phone, etc. Propane, gasoline, and batteries are other ways to prepare.

 Get to know your neighbors

 Along those lines: It is a strategically “smart move” to get to know your neighbors to increase inter-dependence for trading, increased security, and emotional stability.
 Before this latest Covid, people were already protesting in many Countries.
 It’s easy to see how this will increase.
 Please consider: there is strength in numbers.
-Even if I’m wrong and things “go back to normal,” (a) Do you want to take that risk? (b) Even if they do get back to “normal”, it can’t hurt to have more friends and be more friendly with your neighbors, can it?
+Even if I’m wrong and things “go back to normal,” (a) Do you want to take that risk? (b) Even if it gets back to “normal”, it can’t hurt to have more friends and be more friendly with your neighbors, can it?

 This applies to your closest relationships as well as your acquaintances and neighbors.
 If you are going to be couped up for long periods of time with or without a partner or family, you may want to have strong relationship skills!
 For working on your relationship skills, please see all the resources I’ve created at https://ClearSay.net.